AhmedELsaikaly/Thesis-Project-Group3/_PRESS-RELEASE.md

 ## Quote from You

-> "We are amazing just the way we are"
+> "I’ll help you get the service you deserve "

 ## How to Get Started

-Simply register a new account and then login. start recording your expenses.
+Simply register a new account and then login.
+If you are a customer start searching for your desires.If you are an owner you can create an account and start fill your facility details

 > Describe how easy it is to get started.

 ## Customer Quote

-"Expenses record allows me to record my expenses easily.I like the idea"
+"Raha App allows me to explore beach facility easily and meet my desires.I like the idea"

 > Provide a quote from a hypothetical customer that describes how they experienced the benefit.

 ## Closing and Call to Action

-If you like our idea, Please send us your feedback.
+If you like our idea, Please send us your feedback anytime you like.

 > Wrap it up and give pointers where the reader should go next.